ShamanDBI/shaman-core/README.md

 1. Case 1 - Two threads are operating on different section of the code.
 This is really not a problem out tool currently supports this feature.
 1. Case 2 - Two threads running the same section of the code.
 This is little challenging to solve currently we are working on this.

-## Adding New Architecture Support
+## Developing for Different Architecture

-There are three places where archiecture specific support is needed
-1. Breakpoint Handling
-1. System Call Tracing
-1. Defining and using Register values
+Us buildroot to compile the VM and OS tools.
+It will generate all the necessary toolchain, libraries and Qemu machine.

-## Research Paper to Incorporate
+## Research Papers

 1. [An In-Depth Analysis of Disassembly on Full-Scale x86/x64 Binaries](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_andriesse.pdf)
 1. ARMore: pushing Love Back into binaires